Marlins vs. Blue Jays Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 97 hits with 15 doubles, a triple, two home runs and 21 walks.
-He has driven in 33 runs with one stolen base.
+- Arraez has collected 102 hits with 15 doubles, a triple, two home runs and 21 walks.
+He has driven in 35 runs with one stolen base.

 Arraez Recent Games